 What is psychodynamic psychotherapy?

 But what do we see in psychoanalysis?
-What the patient enjoyed, experienced, suffered, reacted to or to as a whole, their way of being and living has now brought up in the room.
-We try to form a picture of this way of being and to figure out how it has been formed and how it works.
-In order to do this, sometimes we will look at something that has happened in the past or recently, and sometimes even we pay close attention to the moment in the room and what is going on between the two people there.
-Sometimes in this way, we get into the whirlpool and sometimes we see beautiful scenes.
+We try to form a picture of the patient’s way of being and to figure out how it has come to be, and how it works.
+In order to do this, we look at something that has happened in the past or recently, and also pay close attention to the moment in the room and what is going on between the two people there.

 But for what?
 How does this work?
 One of the fundamental assumptions of psychoanalysis is that humans are not fully aware of all their choices and decisions.
-By this definition, most of the time, rather than being active in building our lives, our lives are something that just happen to us, in other words, we are just scenario actors of what has happened to us.
-Psychoanalysis hopes to go to the backstage, to the command room in order to give us the control of the keys and buttons and also a more active role in rewriting and directing that scenario so as to make a difference in our way of being and living.
+By this definition, rather than being active in building our lives, our lives just happen to us.
+We are mere actors in a script we are unconscious of.
+Psychoanalysis hopes to go backstage, to the command room, in order to give us control of the keys and buttons and also a more active role in rewriting and directing our life’s scenario, so as to make a difference in our way of being and living.

-Psychoanalysis is one method of therapy and like all others has its own specific characteristics.
-Perhaps its greatest difference with other methods is in the form of conducting and holding it, in a way that therapeutic roles change in the room; In psychoanalysis, unlike other treatments, the process of improvement and change will happen via a close cooperation of and the connection between the analyst and the patient.
-Therefore, the therapist does not necessarily determine the course of the treatment; He does not think instead of the patient, does not decide for the patient and does not consult.
-They try to experience, observe, think, understand and change.
-The only tool that psychoanalysis uses in its course is the word.
-In psychoanalysis, we take the path of treatment via words and talking which make us able to go to the depth, experience and understand the complexities.
+Psychoanalysis is one method of therapy and like all others it has its own specific characteristics.
+In psychoanalysis, unlike other treatments, the process of improvement and change will happen via a close cooperation and connection between analyst and the patient.
+Therefore, the therapist does not necessarily determine the course of the treatment.
+She does not think instead of the patient; does not decide for the patient; and does not give concrete advice.
+Instead, they try to experience, observe, think, understand, and change together.
+In psychoanalysis, we take the path of treatment via words and talking which makes us able to go to the depth of the mind, and experience, and understand the complexities.